-The Latest: Friend says Twitter suspect was not political
+The Latest: Twitter spying case shows insider risks

 She described Abouammo as “really sweet, happy, very thoughtful, really trustworthy.”

 He and Saudi citizen Ali Alzabarah are charged with being agents of Saudi Arabia without registering with the U.S. government.
-Abouammo is detained and Alzabarah is in Saudi Arabia.
+Abouammo is detained and investigators believe Alzabarah is in Saudi Arabia.

 Hossaini says she worked in promotions and he headed social media management while the two worked at the non-profit media company financed by U.S. government funding that also goes to Voice of America.